Ig-88/Contrail-Builder/README.md

 - Install time can vary based upon server(s) resources 25 minutes - 1 hour
 - package management (apt-get) on the Contrail VM will be broken after install
 - exclusive to Ubuntu 14.04.5 LTS and Contrail v3.2.2 and VMware ESXi hypervisor(s)
 - The "fab contrail_setup" command may not finish completely.
 This is discovered when issuing the          "contrail-status" command     and show something like this "vRouter is NOT PRESENT" or other failure.

+In order to make this work, some information about your environment needs to be added/updated in the json config file.

 GUI access